Education Studies (EDUC)

 EDUC 490.
 Departmental Honors.
 1-8.

 4-8.
-In order to be eligible and write a thesis for departmental honors in Education Studies, a student must have an overall GPA of 3.30 and a GPA of 3.50 or higher in an Education Studies major.
+To be eligible and write a thesis for departmental honors in Education Studies, a student must have an overall GPA of 3.30 and a GPA of 3.50 or higher in an Education Studies major.
 Once approved to write a thesis, the student needs a thesis advisor (in the department) and the thesis committee must include two additional faculty members, one of whom should be from outside the department (or outside the college as applicable), as approved by the thesis adviser.
 Additionally, the student will submit a written thesis to the full committee and make a public presentation (e.g., GUS, other).